marc2332/bliss/doc/docs/gs_presentation.md

 On user point of view, BLISS presents different aspects:

-* BLISS shell to interact with devices and run sequences
+* [BLISS shell](shell_cmdline.md): a command line interface to interact with devices and to run sequences
 * Sequences programming to create customized experiments
 * Configuration of all devices involved in the experiments